8VIM/8VIM/README.md

 ##### Basic Stuff

 - right sector acts as a Backspace key.
-- bottom sector acts as an Enter Key.
+- bottom sector acts as an Enter key.
 - top sector acts as a combo of Shift and Caps Lock key (i.e., press once to activate Shift.
 Press again for Caps Lock.
 Press once more and everything is back to normal.)
-- Left Sector acts as the button that takes you to the number pad.
+- left sector acts as a button that takes you to the number pad.

 ##### Cursor Movements
 If you move your finger from within the circle to any sector, the cursor will move one character in the direction of the sector.
-For example, if you swipe from the circle to the right sector, the cursor will move to the right once.
-If hold on the sector, the cursor will move as long as the sector is pressed.
+For example, if you swipe from the circle to the right sector and then raise your finger, the cursor will move to the right once.
+If you don't lift up your finger but instead keep pressing on the sector, the cursor will move as long as the sector is pressed.

 ##### Selection
 There is a selection mode built into the keyboard.
-If you move your finger from the right sector to the circle and hold, the cursor will start moving left and selecting everything in its path until you lift your finger.
-Once you release, the selection mode keyboard will open and show different actions that can then be done with your selection. (i.e. right-sector->circle->hold->lift-finger)
+If you move your finger from the right sector to the circle and hold, the cursor will start moving left while selecting everything in its path, until you lift your finger.
+Once you release, the selection mode keyboard will open and show different actions that can then be applied to your selection. (i.e. right-sector->circle->hold->lift-finger)

 ##### Paste Functionality
 Moving your finger from the left sector to the circle center will paste your clipboard content. (i.e. left-sector->circle->lift-finger)